How Puerto Rico Lives Up to Its “Island of Enchantment” Nickname

 Photo Credit: Chelsea DeAngio

 Deaverdura is one of Old San Juan’s most beloved eateries.
-The no-frills restaurant offers up quintessential Puerto Rican food cooked to perfection.
-Douse your meal in their signature cilantro sauce – it’s garlicky, herbaceous, and incredibly addictive.
-The sampler platter is our recommendation.
-Featuring tostones, sweet plantains, pork, two kinds of sausages, pasteles, rice/beans, and corn fingers, the platter is certain to satisfy.
+The no-frills restaurant offers quintessential Puerto Rican food cooked to perfection.
+Douse your meal in their signature cilantro sauce, which is garlicky, herbaceous, and incredibly addictive.

 Discover Your Adventurous Side in the Paradise of Puerto Rico